- Location: North Carolina

 Headlights must be turned on:

-- From one half-hour after sunset until one half-hour before sunrise.
+- From sunset until sunrise.

 - When visibility, due to angry weather, gets reduced to 400 feet or less.